PatrickNByrne/dotlaser/README.md

 Using dotlaser consists of adding and removing files from your VCS and then linking them to their appropriate locations.

-### Add a file/folder
+#### Add a file/folder

-When you add a file/folder to dotlaser, the target is copied to your dotfiles folder and added to your file list.
+When you add a file/folder to dotlaser, the target is copied to your dotfiles folder and added to your default file list.
+You can also use the "-p" flag to specify a profile to add the file to instead of the default.
+NOTE: Hidden files/folders (filename starts with .) have their leading "." stripped prior to addition to the dotfiles directory"

 ###### Example
 <code>dotlaser.sh -a ~/.vimrc</code>

-### Remove a file/folder
+#### Remove a file/folder

 When you remove a file/folder, the target is deleted from your dotfiles folder and removed from your file list.

 ###### Example
 <code>dotlaser.sh -r ~/.vimrc</code>

-### Install dotfiles
+#### Install dotfiles

-When installing, the target location and the target file/folder are read from your file list.
-Then a symbolic link is created in the target location that refers to the file/folder in your dotfiles directory.
+When installing, the target location is read from your file list and a symbolic link is created that refers to the file/folder in your dotfiles directory.
+By default, the installation flag with no arguments will install all default profile dotfiles.
+To install another profile, simply specify the profile with the "-p" flag.
+You can also install only a single file by passing the file name with the installation flag.

 ###### Example
 <code>dotlaser.sh -i</code>

+#### Updating

+You can update dotlaser automatically in most cases.
+First you must configure your dotlaserrc to specify the <code>dotlaser_git_dir</code> and <code>dotlaser_updatetype</code>.
+The "dotlaser_git_dir" is the location that dotlaser is installed, or you would like to clone dotlaser into.
+The "dotlaser_updatetype" indicates the way dotlaser will update.
+Use subtree or submod if you've installed dotlaser as a subtree or submodule.

+###### Example
+<code>dotlaser.sh -u<code>

-### Uninstall dotfiles
+#### Uninstall dotfiles

 Uninstalling will remove all linked files from their installed locations.

 ###### Example
 <code>dotlaser.sh --uninstall</code>